eluv-io/elv-docs/media-wallet/purchase/entitlements/create.md

 [Refresh Wallet CSAT](../../auth/refresh-token.md) call will automatically detect a user's recent pending purchases and grants immediate access to them.

-To enable this, simply initate a refresh after the asynchronous `entitlement/add` returns.
+To enable this, simply initiate a refresh after the asynchronous `entitlement/add` returns.
 The resulting CSAT will have immediate access to the content.